The Ultimate Travel Itinerary: 3 Weeks on Australia’s East Coast

 Back on Rainbow Beach itself, you can spend your time kayaking with dolphins or exploring the multicoloured sand dunes, hence the name.
 Truly an adventurer’s paradise!

 Day 16-19: Airlie Beach & Whitsundays

 If spending your time on a desert island doesn’t take your fancy, how about living out at sea?
-Spending a few days sailing amongst the Whitsunday Islands has become a rite-of-passage for most travellers in Oz.
-The views of Whitehaven Beach at low tide has to be one of the most awe-inspiring places in the entire country.
+Spending a few days sailing amongst the Whitsunday Islands has become a rite of passage for most travellers in Oz.
+The views of Whitehaven Beach at low tide have to be one of the most awe-inspiring places in the entire country.